In-person memory screen and cognitive performance test for older adults

 - Avoid under or over challenging your loved one, which often results in difficult interactions

 - Help your loved one remain safe and engaged at a level they can manage

-- Better manage anxiety in your loved one
+- Better manage their anxiety

 What is the Cognitive Performance Test?